ishangupta094/encrypted-timeseries/README.md

 ### Problem Statement

 Make a small backend application which can generate and emit an encrypted data stream over a socket, listens to incoming data stream on a socket, decrypts and decodes it, save to a time series db and then emit the saved data to a small frontend app.
-Backend services can be in any language (Node JS is preferred, but use Go or any other that you are comfortable with).
+Backend services need to be in NodeJS.

 ## Emitter service